Auto-assign Target Fields Print

 1. On the Target Object, remember the name and Data Type of the Target Field to be assigned

 If there are a lot of Target Fields to process in this way, it does indeed get a bit annoying.
-Good news is that with release 1.1.19 of Studio we have introduced an Auto... feature in the Target Field list of a Target Object to do most this for you automatically.
+The good news is that with release 1.1.19 of Studio, we have introduced an Auto... feature in the Target Field list of a Target Object to do most of this for you automatically.

 You find the Auto... feature as a button on the Target Field list: